Best Free Football APIs in 2026 - Honest Comparison

 Sportmonks offers a free tier, but it only includes two leagues: the Danish Superliga and the Scottish Premiership.
 For most developers, that is not a useful free tier - it is a narrow demo of a much more expensive paid product.

-Unless you specifically need Danish or Scottish football data, the Sportmonks free tier is not a practical starting point.
-Their paid plans begin at EUR 29/month for 5 leagues, and the features most people associate with Sportmonks - broader odds, xG, news, deeper history, and more league coverage - can push you into add-ons or higher tiers quickly.
+Unless you specifically need Danish or Scottish football data or want to evaluate Sportmonks before committing, this free tier is not a practical starting point.
+Their paid plans begin at €29/mo for 5 leagues, and the features most people associate with Sportmonks - broader odds, xG, news, deeper history - sit behind separate add-ons or higher tiers.

 When Free Tiers Break Down